davialabs/davia/README.md

 Enter absolute path of the project to document: [path of the local codebase you want to document]
 ```

-Davia spins up a docs window that populates in real time, and you can edit the pages as they appear.
+Davia will **automatically open a window** with the documentation that will **start building itself** as it analyzes and generates documentation.

 ### 4. View Results (Optional)